Network Neutrality Can't Fix the Internet

 * * *

 Net-neutrality proponents often call the regulated internet “free and open,” ideals that trace back to the libertarian origins of personal computing and cyberculture.
 Under this precept, computing and the internet are meant for everyone, and anyone should be able to use them to take a swing at personal or professional success.
 It’s because of this supposed freedom and openness that successful companies like Google and Facebook were viable in the first place—access to customers absent gatekeepers.
-Indeed, net-neutrality proponents often cite startups as a first or primary justification for the policy.
+Indeed, net-neutrality proponents often cite start-ups as a first or primary justification for the policy.
 Netflix can afford to pay off Comcast at any price.
 But what about “the next Netflix?”

 This story made some sense in 2005, when the FCC first offered positive policy guidance on net neutrality.
-The dot-com crash was a recent memory, Google had just gone public, and News Corp had just acquired the big social network company of the time—MySpace.
+The dot-com crash was a recent memory, Google had just gone public, and News Corp had just acquired the big social-network company of the time—Myspace.
 It made some sense in 2008, too, when the FCC pursued Comcast over BitTorrent, and in 2012 when AT&T blocked FaceTime.
 It even made some sense in 2015, when common carriage for ISPs was formally established.
 Net neutrality’s popularity has always relied on the public’s satisfaction with life online, and the business practices that facilitated it.
 Otherwise, there would be no reason to protect it from supposed destruction.

 Until recently, that satisfaction was almost universal.
 Companies like Google and Facebook enjoyed widespread public trust and support.
 They often appeared to share the same “free and open” values that net-neutrality proponents celebrate.
 By contrast, everyone loves to hate telcos like AT&T, Comcast, and Verizon, old-economy oligopolies with terrible customer service that charge high prices for mediocre services.

 But that’s changed over the last year, as security breaches, privacy violations, election meddling, wealth inequality, and a host of other concerns have sullied the tech sector’s reputation.
-The examples are so numerous it’s impossible to list them, anymore.
+The examples are so numerous it’s impossible to list them anymore.
 Here’s an ironic example: Hundreds of thousands of stolen and fraudulent identities reportedly corrupted the FCC’s own net-neutrality comment process.
-Or consider two cases came to light just yesterday the same day Pai announced the FCC’s plans to gut net neutrality: Android devices apparently have been sending their users’ locations back to Google, even with location services disabled; and Uber reportedly paid hackers $100,000 to cover up a personal data breach of 57 million of its customers.
+Or consider two cases that came to light just yesterday, the same day Pai announced the FCC’s plans to gut net neutrality: Android devices apparently have been sending their users’ locations back to Google, even with location services disabled; and Uber reportedly paid hackers $100,000 to cover up a personal-data breach of 57 million of its customers.
 A public darling during the Obama years, when net neutrality won out, the tech industry has effectively become Big Tech, an aggressor industry along the lines of pharmaceuticals, oil, or tobacco.

 * * *